 With an increase in the freezing rate, the number of viable mesophilic aerobic and facultative anaerobic bacteria decreased less.
 Under these conditions, the dying off of microorganisms was less intense.
-So, in the speed range from (7.2 to 8.15)·10-6 m / s (air temperature - 30°C) 78-79% of the total number of bacteria in all experimental cheeses survived.
-If before freezing the bacterial contamination of Russian cheese was equal to $1.2 \times 10^8$ CFU / g, then after the completion of this stage it decreased to $3.2 \times 10^6$ CFU / g.
-When using the rates $(9.4 - 10.0) \cdot 10^{-6}$ m / s (air temperature - 50°C) survived 82 - 83% of the total.
+So, in the speed range from (7.2 to 8.15).
+10^{-6} m / s (air temperature - 30 °C) 78-79% of the total number of bacteria in all experimental cheeses survived.
+If before freezing the bacterial contamination of Russian cheese was equal to 1.2 × 10 8 CFU / g, then after the completion of this stage it decreased to 3.2 × 10 6 CFU / g.
+When using the rates (9.4 - 10.0).10-6 m / s (air temperature - 50 °C) survived 82 - 83% of the total.
 These remaining bacteria tolerate low temperatures fairly well.
 Thus, negative temperatures have a detrimental effect on bacterial cells.
-Low freezing rates at an air temperature of - 20°C cause the greatest death of microorganisms.
+Figure 3 Low freezing rates at an air temperature of - 20 °C cause the greatest death of microorganisms.
 In this variant, the slow temperature drop, diffuse cell dehydration and extracellular ice formation cause a greater percentage of microbial damage.
 An increase in freezing rates leads to an increase in the resistance of bacteria to low temperatures.
 The results of microbiological studies have shown a relatively stable attitude towards freezing of lactic acid bacteria.
 The number of surviving microorganisms ranged from 78 to 85%.

-So, if the initial amount of lactic acid bacteria in Soviet cheese did not exceed $1.4 \times 10^6$ CFU / g, then after freezing at a rate of $5.1 \cdot 10^{-6}$ m / s their number remained 8.0 $\cdot$ 10 CFU / g, and at a higher speed 9.4 $\cdot$ 10- $^{6}$ m / s already 7.5 $\cdot$ 10 5 CFU / g bacteria survived.
+So, if the initial amount of lactic acid bacteria in Soviet cheese did not exceed 1.4 × 10 6 CFU / g, then after freezing at a rate of 5.1.10-6 m / s their number remained $8.0 \cdot 10$ 4 CFU / g, and at a higher speed 9.4 .10-6 m / s already 7.5 · 10 5 CFU / g bacteria survived.
 At the next stage of research, the effect of freezing on opportunistic microflora was studied.
-The list of studied microbiological indicators has been expanded in comparison with the standardized indicators to obtain a detailed sanitary and microbiological characteristics of frozen products.
-The product safety criterion for the consumer is the content of microorganisms capable of forming toxins or the amount of a product containing a toxin (staphylococci, toxicogenic molds, salmonella, enteropathogenic E. coli) (Figure 2).
+The list of studied microbiological indicators has been expanded in comparison with the standardized indicators to obtain a detailed sanitary and microbiological characteristic of frozen products.
+The product safety criterion for the consumer is the content of microorganisms capable of forming toxins or the amount of a product containing a toxin (staphylococci, toxicogenic molds, salmonella, enteropathogenic E. coli).
 Investigated in dynamics indicators of microbial spoilage: yeast and mold in all tested samples.
 The data obtained show the death of molds and yeasts under the influence of low temperatures.
-Figure 3 shows information characterizing the effect of freezing and refrigerated aging of hard cheeses on the amount of yeast and mold.
+Table 1 shows information characterizing the effect of freezing and refrigerated aging of hard cheeses on the amount of yeast and mold.
+The research results showed that the refrigeration treatment itself did not lead to a significant decrease in the number of cells and spores of yeasts and molds.
+Apparently, this is due to the specific structure of bacterial cells.
+Their death occurs most actively during storage.